Raj005/workout-app/README.md

-# Nodejs interview task for BEAT81
+# Nodejs microservice architecture with DI and SOLID principles

 ## Story :

-We define System here as BEAT81.
-System creates workouts, users and allocations.
+We define a System having workouts, users and allocations.

 System will have sensors (from outside or in house, which can be broken or working).
 Workout will have users called participants.